balcilar/gnn-spectral-expressive-power/README.md

 	python mnist_code.py

 For tensorflow1 implementation, we do not use any GNN library.
 First you need to run the data preparation code.
-It will read the Mnist-75 dataset, extract adjacency, calculates the CayleyNet, Chebnet and GCN supports and save the data into disk in numpy matrix format.
+It will read the Mnist-75 dataset, extract adjacency, calculates the CayleyNet, Chebnet and GCN supports and save the supports into disk in numpy matrix format.
 It takes a while.
 But it should be run just once.

 	python prepareMnist_for_tf.py
 Later, you can launch the code written by tensorflow1 as follows.

 	python mnist_tf_code.py
 We have notice that, since the Mnist-75 graphs are quite dense, full matrix multiplication implementation (our tf1 implementation) may be faster than edge based multiplication.
 Thus tf1 implementation is quite faster.
-Also you can run tf1 implementaion for CayleyNet, GCN and MLP in addition to Chebnet.
+You can run tf1 implementation for CayleyNet, GCN and MLP in addition to Chebnet.
 Around 50th epoch, Chebnet with 5 convolution supports in tf1 version is converged.

 	Epoch: 46, trainloss: 0.2266, Val: 0.1991,val acc 0.9378, Test: 0.2447, test acc 0.9212 besttest: 9266
 	Epoch: 47, trainloss: 0.2228, Val: 0.1995,val acc 0.9384, Test: 0.2558, test acc 0.9181 besttest: 9266